ReMon-MVEE/ReMon/eurosys2022-artifact/README.md

 # Sharing is Caring: Secure and Efficient Shared Memory Support for MVEEs

+**Artifact Appendix correction:** you cannot change the apache configuration by changing only one file.
+You need to change the conf in /wherever/you/cloned/remon/eurosys2022-artifact/benchmarks/out/apache/<version>/conf/httpd.conf for each version separately.

 ## System

 All benchmarks were originally run on a system running Ubuntu 18.04 LTS, equipped with a 6-core AMD Ryzen 5 5600x CPU,